 Many of the limitations are found when using the replication and snapshot capabilities of VMware and Hyper-V for local storage.
 For example, VMware can only recover to the last snapshot, and Hyper-V is limited to only 24 snapshots and 24 hours of history.
 VMware also wipes out any previous snapshots during a recovery, making it very difficult to go back in time after a failed recovery.

 Some people see these limitations and decide to use a third-party array.
 Of course, that comes with its own limitations.
 For example, you must use the exact same arrays on both sides if you are using the built-in replication in VMware.
 There are limitations around snapshot location and linked clones, as well as the location of virtual disks, VMX files, and RDM devices.
 The most significant issue for those considering a hypercoverged infrastructure (HCI) approach is that many HCI vendors do not support third-party arrays.
 It’s somewhat against the concept of HCI.
 Therefore, you would be stuck with the limitations of VMware and Hyper-V capabilities when using local storage.

 These limitations are what is giving rise to the products designed specifically for backup and DR of virtual machines.
 While there are many fine products in that space, the question is what if you had a hypervisor that had better built-in DVR capabilities?
 VMware and Hyper-V aren’t the only games in town.
 Is it possible that an HCI vendor built on a different hypervisor could give you everything you need, including integrated disaster recovery without the limitations mentioned above?
-If this topic is interesting to you, feel free to join Storage Switzerland and Scale Computing in our upcoming live webinar on October 26 at 10 AM PT / 1 PM ET.
+If this topic is interesting to you, feel free to join Storage Switzerland and Scale Computing in on demand webinar.